Humus-/Discord-Bot-Stable-Diffusion/ai_server/README.md

 # Flask app for running the models

 Just adding a quick app in the same repo.
-This can be run on a separate machine.
+This does not handle much This can be run on a separate machine.
 Even the different models can be handled by different servers.
 All configurable by config.yml

 For testing you can use the command